 Take a look at the photo, and it's easy to see why these melt-in-your-mouth Moroccan treats are called Snowball Cookies (Boules de Neige in French and Kwirat Tlj in Moroccan Arabic).
-Two vanilla-flavored cookies are sandwiched together after a dip in apricot jam scented with orange flower water, and then rolled in coconut for a satisfying finishing touch.
+Two vanilla-flavored cookies are sandwiched together after a dip in apricot jam scented with orange flower water and then rolled in coconut for a satisfying finishing touch.

 The cookies, which were particularly popular several decades ago, are known by a number of other names, among them Meshimisha, a diminutive form of apricots, and Helwat Richbond, in reference to the cookie being comparable in texture and status to the quality bedding and upholstery products manufactured by the Casablanca-based Richbond company.

-- 3 eggs
+3 large eggs

-- 1 cup (236 ml) vegetable oil (half melted butter, if desired)
+1 cup (236 milliliters) vegetable oil

-- 1 cup (200 g) granulated sugar
+1 cup (200 grams) granulated sugar

-- 3 1/4 cups (400 g) flour, approx.
+3 1/4 cups (400 grams) all-purpose flour

 2 teaspoons baking powder

-- 2 1/2 cups (625 g) apricot jam
+2 1/2 cups (625 grams) apricot jam

-- 3 tablespoons orange flower water, or to taste
+3 tablespoons orange flower water

 Make the Cookie Dough

-- Preheat your oven to 360° F (180° C).
 Line two or three baking sheets with parchment paper.

-- In a large bowl, beat together the eggs, oil, sugar and vanilla until smooth and thick.
+In a large bowl, beat together the eggs, oil, sugar, and vanilla until smooth and thick.
 Add the flour, baking powder, and salt and stir or blend with your hands just long enough to form a soft, slightly sticky dough that can be shaped into balls.

-- If you feel the dough is too soft and sticky, you can work in a little more flour, but take care not to over mix and not to add so much flour that the dough becomes stiff rather than soft.
+If you feel the dough is too soft and sticky, you can work in a little more flour, but take care to not over mix and not to add so much flour that the dough becomes stiff rather than soft.

-- Shape the dough into small balls the size of cherries and place them on your lined baking sheet, allowing at least an inch (2.5 cm) between cookies.
+Shape the dough into small balls the size of cherries and place them on your lined baking sheet, allowing at least an inch (2.5 cm) between cookies.

-- Bake the cookies in batches in the middle of the preheated oven for 10 to 12 minutes, or until lightly golden.
+Bake the cookies in batches in the middle of the preheated oven for 10 to 12 minutes, or until lightly golden.
 Remove to a rack to cool briefly—about 5 minutes—before garnishing.

 Garnish the Cookies

-- While the first batch of cookies is baking, prepare the garnish.
+While the first batch of cookies is baking, prepare the garnish.

-- Transfer the coconut to a pie plate or other larger, shallow dish.
+Transfer the coconut to a pie plate or other larger, shallow dish.
 Set aside.